bkeepers/bkeepers.github.io/_posts/2015/2015-11-16-carbon-automobiles-bebop-fashion.md

 In 1902, a young entrepreneur named Henry Ford attempted to secure a license from the Association of License Automotive Manufacturers, but was denied because of "past business failings”.
 Getting denied may have had more to do with the influence of an established competitor in Detroit named Fredrick Olds being on the board of the association.

-Ford kept making cars anyway and eventually the Association filed a lawsuit against him.
+Ford proceeded to make cars and the Association eventually filed a lawsuit against him.
 After a long and public battle, Ford won a challenge and the patent was overturned in 1911.

 > “It is perfectly safe to say that George Selden has never advanced the automobile industry in a single particular...and it would perhaps be further advanced than it is now if he had never been born.”
 > <cite>Henry Ford</cite>